MoonWalker440/Music-Megathread/README.md

 [TuneMyMusic](https://tunemymusic.com/) - Transfer your music library from any music service to any other you want!
 Supports Spotify, TIDAL, Apple Music, YouTube, Amazon Music, Deezer and many more !!

 [Tunemunk](https://www.tunemunk.com/) - Spotify Playlist Sharing

+[Nicotine+](https://github.com/nicotine-plus/nicotine-plus) - Nicotine+ aims to be a lightweight, pleasant, free and open source (FOSS) alternative to the official Soulseek client, while also providing a comprehensive set of features.

 ### Telegram Bots 🤖